RevenueHunt/docs/docs/reference/index.md

 When you connect the Shop Quiz app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our no-reply@prq.email email account, they’ll be sent from your email account.

-Check [How to Send Reuslt Emails from your own server]() for detailed instructions on how to set this up.
+Check [How to Send Result Emails from your own server]() for detailed instructions on how to set this up.

 **Name to display(From):** - Set what name and email the customer will see when they recieve the email.